Getting right with death isn’t complicated.

 Looking For Truth in All the Places

-Getting right with death means you must have it.
+Getting right with death means you must accept it, embrace it.

 After a harrowing death, a familiar, identifiable hand appears to rest on a grieving relative’s arm.
 A voice in the dark offers guidance.